seratsaad/seratsaad/README.md

 ### **Stellar Formation:**
 - [**ABYSS II**: Identification of Young Stars in Optical SDSS Spectra](https://github.com/seratsaad/ABYSS-II)
    Developed a pipeline to identify young stellar objects using SDSS optical spectra and explored their properties such as accretion activity.
-Published in *The Astronomical Journal*.
+First author paper published in [*The Astronomical Journal*](https://iopscience.iop.org/article/10.3847/1538-3881/ad2001/pdf).

 - [**Veiling Measurements in BOSS Spectra**](https://github.com/seratsaad/BOSS-Veiling)
-   Investigating accretion activity in young stars using veiling as a diagnostic.
-Currently analyzing empirical veiling data for robust measurements.
+   Investigated accretion activity in young stars using veiling as a diagnostic.
+Analyzed empirical veiling data for robust measurements.
+First author paper submitted to *The Astronomical Journal*.
+Presented in multiple [conferences](https://zenodo.org/records/13007730).

 ---